GSA/digital-strategy/readme.md

 ---------
 To comply with the presidential memorandum's reporting requirements, each reporting agency should generate `digitalstrategy.xml` and `digitalstrategy.json` files which meet the schema described herein and should place such files at the top level of their primary domain e.g., `agency.gov/digitalstrategy.json` and `agency.gov/digitalstrategy.xml`.
 A human-readable version of the same information (not restricted to any specific format or schema) should also be placed at `agency.gov/digitalstrategy` or `agency.gov/digitalstrategy.html` for agenies with a content management system or similar publishing platform.

+To create a report file, agencies could use the tool(s) provided by GSA, or could generate the files using their own means, so long as such generated files conform to the established schema.
+Agencies creating tools or applications to this end are encouraged to share their tools publicly and with other agencies.

+Report files as substantially similar to the base schema file contained within this repository, however, when reporting, agencies should propegate their answers into the `value` field of each action item.
+Multiple values are to be represented as an array of values in JSON, and as a child `value` node in XML.

 Data Types and Standards
 ------------------------